Which Propeller to Use?

 Small Propeller Boards

-There are currently two small propeller boards.
-The PropStick USB (top), and the Propeller Mini (bottom).
-I am discussing both boards here as they are so similar, and because I expect the Propeller Mini might replace the PropStick USB.
+There are currently two small propeller boards, the Propeller Mini (top) and the Propeller FLiP (bottom).
+I am discussing both boards here as they are so similar.
 Both boards are extremely small and have no peripherals.
 To use these boards as experiment controllers you will need to attach them to an additional circuit board that connects to your apparatus, power supply and μSD card socket.
 The benefit of using these tiny boards instead of building your own circuitry with a Propeller chip is that these boards already include basic circuitry (voltage regulators, EEPROM, crystal, etc.) and simplify access to the I/O pins.

-Both the PropStick USB and Propeller Mini are useful in small spaces, especially in portable devices where battery power can be an issue.
+Both the Propeller Mini and the Propeller FLiP are useful in small spaces, especially in portable devices where battery power can be an issue.
 Although you do not have full control over the circuitry as you do when building a circuit for the Propeller chip yourself, having the necessary components built-in to the board can be extremely useful.
 However, since so many other things are required for an experiment controller, I would not recommend these for beginners.
-Instead, the PropStick USB and the Propeller Mini should be considered for special where small size and battery conservation might be useful.
+Instead, the Propeller Mini and Propeller FLiP should be considered for special where small size and battery conservation might be useful.

 My favorite board is the Propeller Platform.
 I recommend this board for new and experienced users alike.
 You can see a detailed page on the Propeller Platform here.